 • Set Clear Goals: The addressed behaviour should be defined and pinpointed based on the behaviours or tasks one wishes to promote.
 Ensure that all goals are possible for the child and appropriate according to the child’s age.
 Hence, goal clarity assists in directing the child on what is expected of them.

 • Be Consistent: Praise must be given special attention, as it establishes the subject’s positive behaviour as the norm.
-The chart should be used daily, and the behavior should be rewarded immediately after the event.
+The chart should be used daily, and the behaviour should be rewarded immediately after the event.

 • Use Positive Reinforcement.
 The population focuses on a reward system rather than a punitive mechanism for non-adherence to population norms.
 Positive reinforcement means that the behaviour will be repeated in the future.

-• Keep it Simple: If there are multiple goals to record, do not confuse the chart by listing the multiple rewards.
+• Keep it Simple: If there are multiple goals to record, do not confuse the chart by listing the rewards.
 Complex and cluttered charts could make following the chart difficult for the child.

 Implementing the Behavior Reward Chart